automl/SMAC3/doc/manual.rst

 To handle the Bayesian optimization loop we can create a SMAC object.
-To automatically handle the exploration of the search space and querying of the function, SMAC needs as inputs the scenario object as well as the function evaluator.
+To automatically handle the exploration of the search space and evaluation of the function, SMAC needs as inputs the scenario object as well as the function evaluator.

     .. code-block:: python